SignTools/SignTools/INSTALL.md

     key: SOME_SECRET_KEY
 # the public address of your server, used to build URLs for the website and builder
 # must be valid HTTPS or web install (OTA) won't work!
-# leave untouched if you don't know what this means - use ngrok instead
+# leave untouched if you don't know what this means - use a tunnel provider instead
 server_url: https://mywebsite.com
 # where to save data like apps and signing profiles
 save_dir: data